derbyjs/derby/index.md

 #### Fourth chunk

 13. JSON bundle of the model data, event bindings, and other data resulting from rendering the page.
-This bundle initializes the application once the external client script loads
+This bundle initializes the application once the external client script loads.
 14. **`Tail:`** Optional location for additional scripts to be included at the very end of the page

 <style>